Meetmetha/Meetmetha/README.md

   Security Analyst<br>
   Entrepreneur <br>

-looking to apply skills learnt so far on Architecture to Impact and change for good <br>
+Looking to apply skills learnt so far on Architecture to Impact and change for good <br>
 Connect with me: miteshmehta2018@gmail.com <br>